 Take his distinctive lyrics “Sweetness was only heartache’s camouflage / The love I saw in you was just a mirage”, for example.

 Lyrics like these have led other famous artists to reign praise upon him.
-Bob Dylan called him “the greatest living poet”, and Paul McCartney said “Smokey Robinson was like God in our eyes.”
-Smokey told Rolling Stone that his “theory of writing is to write a song that has a complete idea, and tells a story in the time allotted for a record,” and “it has to be something that really means something, not just a bunch of words on music.”
+Bob Dylan called him “the greatest living poet”, and Paul McCartney said, “Smokey Robinson was like God in our eyes.”
+Smokey told Rolling Stone that his “theory of writing is to write a song that has a complete idea, and tells a story in the time allotted for a record,” and “it has to be something that means something, not just a bunch of words on music.”
 It is not only easier to write lyrics when they mean something to you, but also the music will be more meaningful, and your fans will be able to connect more.

-I have no doubt that you will recognise many of Ed Sheeran’s songs that he has written and performed.
+I have no doubt that you will recognize many of Ed Sheeran’s songs that he has written and performed.
 But what you may not know is that he has written for many other artists (primarily in the pop genre).
 He wrote Justin Bieber’s “Love Yourself”, One Direction’s “Little Things”, Hilary Duff’s “Tattoo” and too many more to list!

 Eminem has a talent for wordplay and lyrics like no other.
 He has an incredible talent for creating memorable sing-along choruses, as well as mastering his intricate rhymes.
-His fast-paced rap style and innovative lyrics have made him one of the best-selling best singer songwriters of the 21st century.
+His fast-paced rap style and innovative lyrics have made him one of the best-selling best singer-songwriters of the 21st century.

 Let’s look at these lyrics from Lose Yourself:

 “His palms are sweaty, knees weak, arms are heavy / There’s vomit on his sweater already: mom’s spaghetti.”